 - AI-powered insurance verification — pre-visit benefits checks.
 Custom quote.

-- 3D / CBCT analysis — Pearl holds the broadest FDA clearance in dental AI, including 3D.
-Pricing is bundled into enterprise deals.
+- 3D / CBCT analysis — Pearl says it is the only radiologic AI FDA-cleared to support both 2D and 3D diagnostic workflows.11 Pricing is bundled into enterprise deals.

 Costs to Factor In Beyond the Sticker Price